oyldrr/Box-Office-Automation/README.md

 This is the first time I've used a UI framework in a C# WinForm application.
 I originally intended to start this project a day ago, but choosing a framework turned out to be much harder than I initially thought.
 However, I've been working on it for approximately 12 hours now, and I'm really close to finishing it.
 Although I intended to use the Krypton UI framework, I found that it wasn't making things easier, so I ended up using the default WinForm UI for everything except some buttons and combo boxes.
 I hope you like the design and colors.

 By the way, the project isn't yet completed.
 I'm currently working on it and expect to finish it on April 6th, 2023.
-However, I may update it from time to time for fun and to improve my skills.
+However, I may update it from time to time for fun and improve my skills.

+Edit: I finished lots of thing i wanted to do but it's not completly over.
+So, I am not going to continue it until my exams over.

 ## Requirements